thatguycodes/nx-enterprise/docs/ARCHITECTURE.md

 **Consequences**:
 - Overhead of creating tokens for every value
 - Requires discipline to enforce
-- May feel restrictive initially
+- Non-colour values (spacing, radius, shadow) currently use documented literals where no token exists

 ### ADR-005: Next.js App Router

-**Decision**: Use Next.js 16 App Router for the web application.
+**Decision**: Use Next.js App Router for future web applications.

 **Context**: Need a React framework for server-side rendering and modern web features.